Kodaira-type Vanishings via Non-abelian Hodge Theory: Proofs of main theorems

 By considering (\ref{E:Higgs affine resolv}), now we can conclude the proof by a standard argument of the degeneration of the Hodge to de Rham spectral sequence, e.g. \cite[Appendix 25]{EV92} \end{proof}

 Then, we prove the relative version.

-\begin{proof}[Proof of Theorem \ref{T:relative twistor vanishing}] Since we can add the pullback of a sufficient ample line bundle on $S$, we can assume that $\cL$ is semi-ample on $X$.
+\begin{proof}[Proof of Theorem \ref{T:relative twistor vanishing}] We only prove the second vanishing as in the previous proof.
+The first one follows using the dual construction.
+Since we can add the pullback of a sufficiently ample line bundle on $S$, we can assume that $\cL$ is semi-ample on $X$.
 Hence, as in the proof of Theorem \ref{T:twistor vanishing}, we have an NCNC sequence of varieties

 with respect to $\cM[!D]$, induced by $\cA=\cL^m$.
 Then, we have the following exact sequence of Higgs sheaves: